astrowonk/shiny_tables/about.md

 ## Features

-This `enhanced_from_dataframe` function creates bootstrap tables with some automatica features.
+This `enhanced_from_dataframe` function creates bootstrap tables with some automatic features like links and conditional formatting.

 * **Automatic Links** It will automatically generate `html.A` wrappers around a column from a __matched column in the same dataframe__.
 The hyperlink column must match the column_name + a specific suffix.
 In the example to the right, the (hidden) link column is `Company_HREF`, using the default suffix.
 * **Conditional Formatting** Criteria can either be a list of tuples `(match_list,style_dict)` or a `callable` that returns the style dict if the condition is met.
 This allows for more complex condition formatting.